How to Prepare for a Wildfire

 While you should worry about your loved ones’ safety first and foremost, taking certain precautions to protect your home will give you peace of mind as you evacuate.

 The good news is that Ember Defense can help with all of the above home-hardening tips.
-We will:

 - Assess your home for defensible space.